Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Your motherboard contains all of the basic and important components of your computer .You can play all sorts of games on your PC with a good motherboard.
+Your motherboard contains all of the basic and important components of your computer .You can play all sorts of games on your high end gaming PC with a good motherboard.

 There is a lot that you have to consider before buying a Motherboard for your PC.
-They come in different sizes, application, and formats.
+They come in different sizes, applications, and formats.
 The most common motherboards for desktop PCs are the ATX motherboards by Intel.
-This includes the micro ATX and AT X motherboards.
+This includes the micro ATX and ATX motherboards.
 We will look into these two motherboards, their features and find out the best suited for gaming!

 - As a replacement of the original AT format, Intel released the ATX model in 1995.

 - The current ATX format has a large motherboard that is 12 by 9.6 inches long.

 - This type of motherboard has additional four RAM slots.
 You can comfortably fit RAM cards of up to 16 GB on your desktop.

 - This makes the ATX motherboard suitable for gamers and business workstations that run on RAM intensive programs.
 It has two pairs of onboard controllers for external drives, the motherboard also improves video card slots which can be useful when you need to fit in some graphics cards and some other add ons.